naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.23.dhcp.and.dns.md

 #### Resolving IPv4 Address Conflicts

+Distinguishing whether DHCP is functioning correctly is important when the client is on the same subnet or VLAN as the DHCP server.
+If DHCP is working correctly when the client is on the same subnet or VLAN, the problem might be the DHCP relay agent.
+If the problem persists even when testing on the same subnet or VLAN as the server, the problem may be the server.

+## DNS Operation
 An IPv4 address lease can expire on a client that is still connected to a network.
 If the client does not renew the lease, the DHCP sever can reassign that IPv4 address to another client.
 When the client reboots, it requests an IPv4 address.
 If the DHCP server does not respond quickly, the client uses the last IPv4 address, creating a conflict.

 The ```show ip dhcp conflict``` command displays all address conflicts recorded by the DHCP server.
 The server uses the ping command to detect conflicts.
 The client uses ARP to detect clients.
 If an address conflict is detected the address is removed from the pool and is not assigned until an administrator resolves the conflict.